 3.3 Why has annual pay progression been removed?

 In 2013, agreement was reached that allowed employers to link pay progression to their appraisal processes so that it is no longer automatic.
-The 2018 agreement would move to that system for all employers from April 2019.
+The 2018 agreement will ensure that all employers move to that system for all staff by April 2021.
 By establishing this link, the importance of good appraisals, line management and staff development will be strengthened allowing greater staff engagement and a tighter focus on the training and skills staff need to deliver the best patient care.

 3.4 Is it expected that staff will successfully progress through their pay-step review?

 Yes.
 Employers should plan and budget on the basis that all staff are expected to progress on time.
-The exception will be where an individual has not met the criteria for progressing to the next step point.
+The exception will be where an individual has not met the criteria for progressing to the next step point, and there are no mitigating factors sufficient to justify this.
 Employers should work jointly with local staff sides to develop policies which ensure that staff receive the training and support they need to meet appraisal requirements.
-Joint national guidance will be produced to cover situations where progression may be delayed.
+The revised annex 23 covers situations where progression may be delayed.